- 100% secure payment

 - 2

-Our ops team opens the URL, identifies the voting engine, documents the per-IP and per-day caps, notes any CAPTCHA, account-creation, or email-verification requirements, and confirms whether multi-vote-per-day is permitted.
-Analysis returns within 60 minutes in business hours, 4 hours overnight.
+Our ops team opens the URL, identifies the voting platform, documents all per-IP and per-day caps, notes any CAPTCHA or email-registration layer, and checks whether the contest uses separate vote pools per style category or runs a unified bracket.
+Convention-specific details — whether the online vote runs concurrently with the floor vote, whether wristband check-ins interact with the public counter — are captured and noted.
+Analysis returns within 60 minutes in business hours, up to 4 hours overnight.

 - 3